AbdullahMuawia/MaudanCurrency/README.md

 | POST | /api/convert | Convert between currencies |
 | GET | /api/currencies | List all supported currencies |
 | GET | /health | Health check |

+I use this project for personal use as well since I do a lot of currency conversions, so I might as well create my own for checking currencies quickly.